vuejs/v2.vuejs.org/src/guide/transitions.md

 ## Reusable Transitions

 Transitions can be reused through Vue's component system.
-If you aren't yet familiar with it, you should read [the components guide](components.html) now before continuing with the rest of this document.

-OK, I'll assume you're familiar with components now.
 To create a reusable transition, all you have to do is place a `<transition>` or `<transition-group>` component at the root, then pass any children into the transition component.

 Here's an example using a template component: